marcoshsq/PY4E/02_Final_Level_Projects/Suggested_projects.md

 # Here is a list of suggested projects:

----

-Whenever you are going to do a program that requires many lines, or that requires some more advanced logic, write a script of what you want to do, and if you are already a little more advanced in programming, create a general skeleton of the program, with the steps than you need to add.
+Whenever you are going to do a program that's bigger than usual, or that requires some more advanced logic, write a script of what you want to do, and if you are already a little more advanced in programming, create a general skeleton of the program, with the steps than you need to add.

 ---